OA and Marine Spatial Planning

 Several countries have applied ecosystem extent mapping approaches consistent with SEEA EA principles to support marine spatial planning.
 Australia's National Marine Ecosystem Classification provides a hierarchical classification of marine ecosystems that can be mapped at national scales and used to ensure that MSP processes consider the full range of ecosystem types within their jurisdiction[21].
 Similarly, the European Union's MAES (Mapping and Assessment of Ecosystems and their Services) initiative has developed marine ecosystem maps that inform spatial planning under the EU Maritime Spatial Planning Directive[22].

-These mapping efforts demonstrate the practical application of extent accounting concepts to MSP.
-By establishing consistent ecosystem classifications and spatial representations, they enable planners to identify where particular ecosystem types occur, assess their representation within existing protected areas, and target spatial allocations to achieve conservation objectives.
+By establishing consistent ecosystem classifications and spatial representations, these mapping efforts enable planners to identify where particular ecosystem types occur, assess their representation within existing protected areas, and target spatial allocations to achieve conservation objectives.

 3.6.2 Ecosystem services valuation for spatial allocation